MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Purchase-from-SEZ-Vendor.md

     |**Vendor Account (Transaction Value)**|-13160|

 > [!NOTE]
-> The GST calculation process for SEZ vendor is same as Import vendor.
+> The GST calculation process for SEZ vendor is same as for an Import vendor.